 Our two stops were Curacao and Aruba where we booked a tour on each island.
 The Curacao tour was canceled but we weren't notified of it and by the time we discovered any other option was full.
 Princess needs to improve their communication.
 As it were, we were an hour late arriving at that stop anyway because the capitan had to slow down to avoid over heating the engines, apparently sea water is used to cool them and the water temp was too high.

-Getting on the ship took an hour as we zig zaged our way though security up to the check in point however once checked in we went directly to our cabin.
+I like to prebook the speciality restaurants but one can't do that on Princess.
+You have to run to each one upon embarkation and book your reservation and no, the "dining line" is not open.
+Casino way too small and smokey and you have to go though the casino to get to the theatre.Getting on the ship took an hour as we zig zaged our way though security up to the check in point however once checked in we went directly to our cabin.
 Disembarkation was faster, out of the cabin at 830A, breakfast and then off when our color was called.
 We went though immigration quickly and then waited in the taxi line for 45 minutes.
 We arrive that Ft Lauderdale airport more than 4 hours before our flight so we had to wait, along with 20,000 person or so it seems.
 A total of 7 ships had docked on 11/17 and most of the passengers I'm sure were at the airport.
 There was no where to sit, get bite of food or drink, people were sitting on the floors, chairs, outside anywhere they could find some space.
 We thought it would be better once though security, nope same situation.
 Ft Lauderdale airport is way too small to handle the crowds on the weekends.
 While we definitely Will consider Princess again for future trips, we will hesitate going though that port!
 Less